Drugs to avoid before tooth extraction. / Medications and supplements that may cause complications with pulling your tooth.

 Depending on the type of hematological therapy you require, two different approaches are frequently used.

-- If pausing the use of the drug is possible, your dentist will provide instructions where you discontinue taking the medication for a few days to a week or more prior to your extraction appointment.
+- If pausing the use of the drug is possible, your dentist will provide instructions for discontinuing the medication for a few days to a week or more prior to your extraction appointment.
 You’ll then resume its use following your procedure.

 - In cases where the continued use of the drug is needed without interruption …

-1) Your case may be treatment planned in a fashion where fewer teeth are pulled per appointment.
+1) Your case may be treatment planned in a fashion where a fewer number of teeth are pulled per appointment.
 Doing so is a way of limiting the extent of the wound that’s created which makes controlling its bleeding more manageable.

 2) Additional post-extraction measures are typically implemented (such as the use of clotting aids What are these? ) that can help to ensure that the patient’s postoperative bleeding is more readily controlled.